Setting Up Alerts

 Conditions (Custom Alerts)

-For RUM, CrUX, and Synthetic modules, configure custom conditions:
+For RUM, CrUX, and Synthetic modules, configure threshold conditions:

 | Operator | Description |